 All metered irrigation services will have a maximum water use allotment of 2.25 acre-feet (733,162 U.S. gallons) per acre of Grade A, B or M water rights.
 Allotment notices also provide the maximum rate of flow allowed for the property and exceeding that flow is not allowed.
-Staff will begin turning on irrigation services in April.
-Early turn on of services will be allowed under special circumstances.
-Contact the district office for details.

 Any water use in excess of the annual allotment for a property is subject to a metered rate penalty.
 The Board of Trustees also has the discretion to shut off water service to any property exceeding their annual allotment.